vdbrink/vdbrink.github.io/ideas/automation_ideas.md

 ## Home office
 * Computer screen + lights + phone charger on when I sit on my office chair (car seat pressure sensor in the chair)
+* Computer screen + lights + phone charger on when I enter the office (contact sensor at the door)
+* Office lights only on when it's dark and someone is in the room (smart lights, lux sensor, mmWave sensor to detect also a person who sits stil)
 * Extra heater on based on temperature and presence (temperature sensor + chair occupancy)
+* On air light so people at home know you're in a call (calendar integration + smart light)

 ---

 ## Outdoor
 * Notification when it's nice weather to sit outside (based on temperature, humidity, lux, sun strength from weather station)
 * Notification to close skylight if it's open and rain is expected within fifteen minutes (skylight contact sensor + API weather forecast/weather station)
-* Notification to retract parasols if it's too windy (outdoor temperature and wind speed from weather station)
+* Notification to retract parasols if it's too windy (outdoor temperature and wind speed from a weather station)

 ---

-## Closet / pantry / storage
+## Closet / pantry / storage / stairs
-* Light on when you open the closet (battery-powered LED light with a PIR sensor.
+* Lights on when you open the closet (battery-powered LED light with a PIR sensor.
 Not connected, but smart/convenient!)

 ---

+## Drawer
+* Notify when drawer is opened.
+(Attach a contact sensor behind the drawer to the closet and the magnet to the drawer itself so when you open it the contact get broken and a signal is triggered)
+* Notify when drawer is not yet opened today at a specific time.
+For example if you have medicines in a drawer you need to take every day.

+---

 ## Car
 * Notification to cover the car if the dew point is below -1 in the evening.
 This increases the chance of not have to scrape in the morning! (weather station)
 * Notification to family when I leave work (location positioning)
+* Activate the driveway lights when you arrive home (When enter the Home-zone, or connect to your local wifi network AND the phone bluetooth is connected to the car)
+* Activate the frontdoor lights (see previous flow)

 ---

 ## Putting out the bin
-* Notification when paper/green/plastic/residual waste bin needs to be put on the street.
+* Notification when paper/green/plastic/residual waste bin needs to be put on the street. (waste calendar integration)
-* Light up a LED string in the color of the waste bin which must be put on the street the next day.
+* Light up a LED-strip in the color of the waste bin which must be put on the street the next day. (waste calendar integration

+---

+## Aquarium
+* Automatic turn the lights off (smart plug)
+* Turn the lights on when they got feeded (contact sensor at the lid of the aquarium).
+* Automatic feeder
+* Water quality check PH-level
+* Temperature warning if water is too hot/cold (ESP with waterproof temperature sensor)

 ---